top of page

 Please only book an appointment with me if you have decided on me as your assessor.
 If you plan to 'shop around' or find someone earlier, I am likely not the right person for you.
 If your assessment is urgent, please reach out and I will do my best to help you as quickly as I can within the scope of my other clients.

 Ensure you are certain that you really want to have an assessment.
 It is common for people to feel unsure about it and spend considerable time weighing up the pros and cons.
-Assessment needs a solid rationale and purpose.
+Assessment needs a solid rationale and purpose and should be based on your values and goals and not be simply influenced by someone's suggestion.

 A little about me ...

-I am a neurodivergent clinical psychologist specialising in therapy and assessments with neurodivergent adults
+I am a multiply neurodivergent clinical psychologist with a special interest in therapy and assessment with neurodivergent adults, particularly those that are gifted or suspect they are gifted

-My SPINS are psychology, human behaviour, neurodivergence, sport (golf, NBA, cycling, tennis), Brooklyn 99, airforce aircraft, muscle cars, and animals.
+My SPINS are learning about myself, psychology, human behaviour, neurodivergence, sport (golf, NBA, cycling, tennis), Brooklyn 99, airforce aircraft, muscle cars, and animals.

 Please do not hesitate to reach out with any questions.